mja65/Emu68-Imager/docs/instructions.md

 |Kickstart 3.1 A1200 (40.068) Commodore |                               |                               |
 |Kickstart 3.x A1200 Cloanto            |                               |                               |

 Please note that only A1200 versions of the Kickstart ROMs are supported as these are recommended for Emu68 regardless of the Amiga model you are using.

 You will then need to click the `Check` button and the imager tool will then search this location and locate the correct Kickstart file based on its contents, so file names are not needed to match.

+When the tool has searched for the Kickstarts, you will be provided with a message showing the Kickstart that has been located or a message advising you that the Kickstart cannot be found.

 ## Workbench ADF Install Images